-Are you looking for a new job and want to know how to write a rirekisho (履歴書), a Japanese resume?
-We’ve got you covered!
-Use our downloadable template and writing guide in this article to prepare your rirekisho and get hired in no time!
+Are you looking for a new job?
+The resume is a necessary part of looking for a job, for both in and outside Japan.
+However, Japanese resumes - commonly referred to as rireki-sho (履歴書) - follow a unique format that can be a confusing and frustrating process for many.
+Not to worry, as we've got you covered!
+Use our downloadable template and step-by-step guide in this article to prepare your rirekisho and get hired in no time!

 In Japan you generally need two documents to apply for a job:

-② A Japanese CV (shokumu-keirekisho 職務経歴書) which describes your past work experience and skills in detail
+② A CV (shokumu-keirekisho 職務経歴書) which describes your past work experience and skills in detail

 Your Japanese resume is used to give a quick summary of your information for companies to understand your experiences and qualifications.
 It is usually the first document you have to prepare when applying for a job and gives the first impression to your potential employer.